 “The main thrust is that if SRPs can be made, then they should be able to explore the Galaxy in around 10-100 million years.
 This is much shorter than the age of the Earth, so all things being equal, if SRPs can be made, then chances are the Galaxy would have been fully explored many many times, and a probe should be in the Solar System right now.
 But we don’t see one!
 So why do we not see signs of SRPs?”

 A valid question indeed, and one that some scientists believed was addressed when ‘Oumuamua sailed through our Solar System.
 After analyzing its strange behavior, Shmuel Bialy and Professor Abraham Loeb of the Harvard-Smithsonian Institute for Theoretical Computation (ITC) famously ventured that ‘Oumuamua might be a solar sail or the remnants of an interstellar probe.

-Unfortunately, subsequent analysis indicated that this mysterious object was most likely the fragment of a disintegrated comet.
+Unfortunately, subsequent analyses indicated that this mysterious object was most likely the fragment of a disintegrating comet.
 While a source of disappointment for many, the way ‘Oumuamua inspired so much in the way of research was impressive.
 It also highlighted just how difficult the search for evidence of ETIs is.
 Hence why the theory that Forgan tested is so appealing.

 In this case, the equations were repurposed to describe what would happen if some of these probes began to run amok and start consuming their own.
 As Forgan explained it: